bsilente/CountingStars/README.md

 ### How to obtain data
 1. Visit our Zenodo dataset page: [https://doi.org/10.5281/zenodo.16536868](https://doi.org/10.5281/zenodo.16536868)
-2. Please place the downloaded data files in the root directory of the project.
+2. Please place the downloaded data files in the ``Simulation Platform`` directory of the project.

 # :satellite: Experimental Replication
 ## Run a single experiment